How to Improve Critical Thinking Skills: A Practical Guide

 Practical Ways to Break Down Your Assumptions

-Another fantastic tool is the "Five Whys" technique, which has its roots at Toyota.
-The idea is to drill down past the surface-level problem by asking "Why?" at least five times to uncover the root cause.
-This is invaluable for IT troubleshooting and root cause analysis (RCA), a common practice in ITIL.
+You can also use the "Five Whys" technique, which comes from Toyota.
+You find the real source of a problem by asking "Why?" five times.
+This approach works well for IT troubleshooting and root cause analysis (RCA), which is a common practice in ITIL.

 The Assumption: "Our new microservice deployment is slow because of inefficient code."